CUNY-CL/yoyodyne-pretrained/README.md

 In `fit` mode, one trains a Yoyodyne Pretrained model from scratch.
 Naturally, most configuration options need to be set at training time.
-E.g., it is not possible to switch between different pretrained encoders or enable new tasks after training.
+E.g., it is not possible to switch between different pretrained encoders after training a model.

 This mode is invoked using the `fit` subcommand, like so: